hamatk/CataclysmBN_Mod_MachineBow/README.md

 # CataclysmBN_Mod_MachineBow
-A mod by hamatk for the game Cataclysm Bright Nights.
+A mod by hamatk for the game [Cataclysm Bright Nights] (https://github.com/cataclysmbn/Cataclysm-BN).
 Adds a rare bow to the game that shoots bullets, complete with custom audio.
 Comes with 2 bonus, high-quality arrow impact sounds in the ham_sounds folder that are not used by this mod but may be implemented in your game however you wish.

 **Manual Installation instructions:**